oracle-samples/maa/drs_mp_soa/README.md

     that has failed for some reason (see "Troubleshooting" section).

 e) You may also additionally pass a "--do_not_start" flag to the script, in order to make DRS to skip the steps that start and verify the WLS processes in standby.
-   Without this flag, after the DR setup in each standby node, the DRS tool starts the node manager and the WLS servers in each node.
+   By default (without setting this flag), the DRS toolf starts the node manager and the WLS servers in each node after the DR setup.
 It verifies that they are correctly started, it checks the secondary frontend url, and then it stops the WLS servers again.
 This is the recommended approach, because this way the DR setup is verified by the DRS tool.

-   However, if you want that DRS only configure DR but do not start/verify the secondary WLS servers, provide the flag "--do_not_start".
-Examples of usage:
+   If you provide the flag "--do_not_start", these steps are skipped.
+DRS will only configure DR but will not start/verify the secondary WLS servers, Examples of usage:

     $ sh drs_run.sh --config_dr --do_not_start

     OR

     $ sh drs_run.sh --config_dr --do_not_start --skip_checks

-   This maybe required for example, if you need to run a custom action in the standby servers post DR setup but before starting the standby WLS servers.
+   This maybe needed for example, if you have to run a custom action in the standby servers post DR setup but before starting the standby WLS servers.

    NOTE: if you run DRS using --do_not_start flag, you must verify later that the